GSA/cto-website/_guides/Agile_Contracts_PWS_Template.md

 Product Owner (PO)*
 <p>[Add specific roles here]</p>

-* Sample Product Owner Role Statement:
+_Sample Product Owner Role Statement_
   <p><i> "The Product Owner is the project’s key stakeholder and is from the Federal product line team.
 The PO shall be responsible for having a vision of what product team wishes to build, and convey the vision to the contractor’s scrum or development team.
 The PO’s  responsibilities include, but are not limited to, the following:
 * **Creating and Managing the Product Backlog:** The PO is responsible for delivering and maintaining the Product backlog with a complete with a prioritized list of features containing descriptions of desired functionality of the product.
 * **Providing clarification on requirements during Agile ceremonies:** Working with the Scrum Master, the PO shall hold recurring backlog refinement sessions to continuously refine and prioritize requirements and decision-making during sprint planning and implementation.
 The PO shall ensure the sprint backlog is created with the highest priority work to deliver the product.